Bible Lesson on Jesus Feeding the 5000 for Kids

 Introduction:

-• Ask 2–3 volunteers to pretend to be disciples, and others as the crowd.
+• Ask 2–3 volunteers to pretend to be disciples, and others to be the crowd.

 • Spread the cloth to represent the hillside where the crowd sat.